etiamz/optiscope/README.md

 Well, in our benchmarks, we represent all data besides primitive integers as functions.
 Nonethelesse, BOHM is still much slower than 50-line evaluators in Haskell & OCaml.

 What conclusions should we draw from this?
 Have Haskell & OCaml so advanced in efficiency over the decades?
 Or does BOHM demonstrate superior performance on Churh numerals onely?
-Should we invest our time in making optimality efficient, or is it better to start off with a simple explicit substitution machine & then gradually optimize it?
+Should we invest our time in making optimality efficient, given that simpler, unoptimized approaches prove to be more performant?
 I have no definite answer to these questions, but the point is: Optiscope is onely meant to incorporate side effects into the call-by-need lambda calculus, & it is by no means to be understood as a reduction machine aimed at maximum efficiency.
 While it is true that Optiscope is a heavily optimized implementation of Lambdascope, this fact does not entail that it is immediately faster than more traditional approaches.
+For now, if you want to develop a high-performance call-by-need lambda calculus reducer, it is presumably better to take Spinelesse Taglesse G-machine [^stg-machine] as a starting point.

 ## Implementation details